tomfa/notes.webutvikling.org-old/src/posts/2016-10-13-why-is-javascript-so-popular/index.md

 ---
-title: "Why is Javascript so popular?"
+title: 'Why is Javascript so popular?'
 date: 2016-10-13
 tags: []
 author: tomfa